OfficeDev/msteams-docs.pt-BR/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/overview.md

 * Não altere a ID do aplicativo.
 * Incremente o número de versão do aplicativo.
-* No Partner Center, não selecione **Adicionar um novo aplicativo** para fazer a atualização.
-Vá para a página do seu aplicativo.
+* In Partner Center, don't select **Add a new app** to do the update.
+Go to your app's page instead.

 ### <a name="app-updates-requiring-user-consent"></a>Atualizações de aplicativo que exigem consentimento do usuário